 I met Darren socially some time ago and the conversation naturally turned towards our shared background in recruitment and, in particular, our common passion for finding the best talent on behalf of SME customers.

-Recruitment challenges for SMEs
+Recruitment Challenges For SMEs

 SMEs face many challenges which aren’t faced by large corporates and, hence, need to approach their recruitment with a different outlook and methodology if they are going to attract top talent.
-I have spent fifteen years finding high calibre people while working for one of the recruitment industry’s major players and, hence, Darren has asked me to write a blog to share best practice for SME businesses.
+I have spent fifteen years finding high calibre people while working for one of the recruitment industry’s major players and, hence, Darren has asked me to write a blog to share best practices for SME businesses.

-This week I will be kicking off with “Deciding what you “really really” want.
+This week I will be kicking off with “Deciding what you “really really” want.”

 Really I hear you shout, “of course I know what I want!”
 But how many of us in that moment of despair, on a Monday morning when Jack in sales resigns just shouts “right I need another Jack, now!”

 Instead what we should be doing is looking at Jacks resignation as an opportunity, not a huge inconvenience that has just wrecked the week.
-All to often a business will replace one individual for a carbon copy.
+All too often a business will replace one individual for a carbon copy.
 Instead take time to consider the role in terms of your current and future business needs.
 Once you are aware of these then you will fully understand the scope of the job and as such be in a position to write a job description which will allow you to tell the company story and give clarity when screening and meeting candidates.

 - A job title

-- A Short company description including company culture.
+- A short company description including company culture

-- Where the role sits and how it is related to other parts of the business.
+- Where the role sits and how it is related to other parts of the business

-- What are the objectives of the role and how will these be measured.
+- What are the objectives of the role and how will these be measured

 - Required skills and education